-The Department of Justice engages in collaborations with various members of the community to pursue its goal of a more just and fairer society.
+The Department of Justice Studies engages in collaborations with various members of the community to pursue its goal of a more just and fairer society.
 At the moment, we are involved with the Institute for Collaborative Response for Victims of Family Violence.

 Alessandro De Giorgi’s teaching and research interests include theories of punishment and social control, urban ethnography, political economy, and social justice.
 Currently, he is conducting an ethnographic research on the socioeconomic consequences of concentrated incarceration and prisoner reentry in a disadvantaged neighborhood of Oakland, CA.

-De Giorgi is a Professor for the department and he is one of the Justice Studies major advisors for the Department of Justice Studies.
+Dr. De Giorgi is a professor and is one of the Justice Studies major advisors for the Department of Justice Studies.